-The Legislature recognized [in Bus. & Prof. Code, § 16770] that individual providers or purchasers, whether, professional, or otherwise, were not efficient-sized bargaining units for these contracts, and that the formation of groups and combination of institutional and professional providers and purchasing groups for the purpose of creating efficient-sized contracting units represented a meaningful addition to the health care marketplace.
-It then further permitted negotiations for alternative rate contracts between purchasers or payers of health care services, and institutional and professional providers, or through a person or entity acting for, or on behalf of, a purchaser, payer, or provider.
+California Legislature in Article 4 of the Business and Professions Code, Section 16770 declares that it is in the public interest to enhance the ability of California purchasers, providers, and payers to form efficient-sized bargaining units for the purpose of contracting for the delivery of health care services.
+The Legislature recognized that individual providers or purchasers, whether, professional, or otherwise, were not efficient-sized bargaining units for these contracts, and that the formation of groups and combination of institutional and professional providers and purchasing groups for the purpose of creating efficient-sized contracting units represented a meaningful addition to the health care marketplace.
+It then further permitted negotiations for alternative rate contracts between purchasers or payers of health care services, and institutional and professional providers, or through a person or entity acting for, or on behalf of, a purchaser, paver, or provider.
+Section 16770(g) states: "It is the intent of the Legislature, therefore, that the formation of groups and combinations of providers and purchasing groups for the purpose of creating efficient-sized contracting units be recognized as the creation of a new product within the health care marketplace, and be subject, therefore, only to those antitrust prohibitions applicable to the conduct of other presumptively legitimate enterprises"

-The President of Advanced Physicians Management, Hussain Umar, is a duly licensed physical therapist and is therefore permitted under BPC 13401 and 16770 to enter into agreements with licensed professionals to form a network with more bargaining power and more strength to hire experienced, well-trained individuals to market, bill, collect and negotiate contracts and liens on their behalf.
-Nothing in the Physical Therapy Act or the Acupuncture Act prohibit such relationship.
-(Lien Claimant's Petition for Reconsideration, September 21, 2021, pp. 6-7.)
+WSPT Network is able to procure better contracts for its providers as there is strength in numbers.
+The President of Advanced Physicians Management, Hussain Umar, is a duly licensed physical therapist and is therefore permitted under BPC 13401 and 16770 to enter into agreements with licensed professional to form a network with more bargaining power and more strength to hire experienced, well-trained individuals to market, bill, collect and negotiate contracts and liens on their behalf.